-- 84. Need for the No Paid Prioritization Rule.
+- 84. The Commission justified the separate, codified no-throttling rule on the theory of preventing anti-competitive behavior for broadband Internet access providers' affiliated content.
+With the existence of antitrust and other regulations aimed at curbing collusion, we seek comment on whether a no-throttling rule is duplicative of these other regulatory regimes.
+Could the continued existence of this rule negatively impact future innovative, pro-competitive business deals that would not by themselves run afoul of merger conditions or established antitrust law? - 85.
+Need for the No Paid Prioritization Rule.
 The Commission concluded in the Title II Order that "fast lanes" or "paid prioritization" practices "harm consumers, competition, and innovation, as well as create disincentives to promote broadband deployment."
 The Commission adopted this ex ante flat ban on individual negotiations to address an apparently nonexistent problem.
 The ban on paid prioritization did not exist prior to the Title II Order and even then the record evidence confirmed that no such rule was needed since several large Internet service providers made it clear that that they did not engage in paid prioritization and had no plans to do so.
-186 We seek comment on the continued need for such a rule and our authority to retain it. - 85.
+191 We seek comment on the continued need for such a rule and our authority to retain it. - 86.
 What are the trade-offs in banning business models dependent on paid prioritization versus allowing them to occur when overseen by a regulator or industry actors?
 Is there a risk that banning paid prioritization suppresses pro-competitive activity?
 For example, could allowing paid prioritization give Internet service providers a supplemental revenue stream that would enable them to offer lower-priced broadband Internet access service to end-users?
 What would be the impacts on new startups and innovation?
 Does a no-paid-prioritization rule harm the development of real-time or interactive services?
 Could allowing paid prioritization enable certain critical information, such as consumers' health care vital signs that are being monitored remotely, to be transmitted more efficiently or reliably?
 What other considerations mitigate any potential negative impacts from business models like paid prioritization?
-Should the Commission impose restrictions on these business models at all? - 86.
+Should the Commission impose restrictions on these business models at all? - 87.
 We seek comment on current traffic delivery arrangements online.
 How do content, application, and service providers host their data online?
 Do they rely on installing their own servers in data centers, content delivery networks, or cloud-based hosting?
 What are the varying service characteristics of these options and their varying costs?
 It appears that some larger online content providers like Netflix host their own data centers and interconnect directly with Internet service providers.
 Is that still true?
 What are the service characteristics and costs of this option?
-How should the existence of these arrangement impact our evaluation of whether Internet service providers should be able to offer an alternative delivery option such paid prioritization? - 87.
-For those parties that believe an ex ante flat ban on paid prioritization is necessary, are there other formulations of a no-paid-prioritization rule that are consistent with our proposed legal classification of broadband Internet access service as an information service and for which we would have legal authority?
-Are there any other formulations that are consistent with allowing pro-competitive or pro-consumer paid prioritization arrangements?
-Would we need to modify the rule and, if so, how? - 88.
-Need for the Transparency Rule.
-We seek comment on whether to keep, modify, or eliminate the transparency rule.
-189 When the Commission adopted the transparency rule in 2010 and enhanced it in 2015, it found that "effective disclosure of Internet service providers' network management practices, performance, and commercial terms of service promotes competition, innovation, investment, http://dx.doi.org/10.2139/ssrn.1917587.
+How should the existence of these arrangement impact our evaluation of whether Internet service providers should be able to offer an alternative delivery option such paid prioritization?